pattonsgirl/CEG2350/Labs/Lab02/README.md

 ## Part 3 - Get a `crew`

+Perform the following exercise on your AWS instance.
+Create `DirA` and `DirB` in your user's home directory.

 - **Useful commands for this part: `addgroup, usermod, chown, chgrp`**

 1. Create a new group named `crew`